- Code BIOL1003

 WorkloadThree lectures per week and up to 20 hours of tutorial sessions and practical classes

-Campbell, Reece and Meyers Biology 10th Edition Australian Version.
+Campbell, Reece and Meyers – Biology 11th Edition Australian Version, or latest edition.
 PLEASE NOTE: the text available at the ANU Co-Op Bookshop contains an access code for Mastering Biology software that will give you access to supplementary support.